 - As mentioned earlier, ticks spend time off their hosts down in the moist soil or on tall grass and weeds.
 Keep these areas mowed / trimmed to cut down on tick questing sites and to discourage rodents and other potential tick hosts from becoming established.

-- Reduce exposure to ticks by removing the leaf litter layer around picnic tables, in campsites, and along hiking trails.
+- Reduce exposure to ticks by removing the leaf litter layer around and under picnic tables, in campsites, and along hiking trails.

 - Severe tick infestations can be controlled effectively with pesticides.
 Uniform and thorough (not excessive) application is critical to achieving adequate control.
 If a liquid formulation is used, the ground cover in tick-infested areas should be wetted thoroughly to the soil surface.
 This is particularly important during dry periods when the soil surface may bind up pesticides.
 Spraying a few hours after rainfall or after watering your lawn will help chemical penetrate better.
 These applications are often best done using a hose-end sprayer If you use a granular pesticides, apply it before rainfall or else water the area after applying the granules to ensure that the pesticide is released.
 Keep children and pets out of treated areas until the chemical has dried.
 Contact your county Cooperative Extension center for advice on which pesticides to use against ticks or check the North Carolina Agricultural Chemicals Manual.